 Networked Media and Communication

-Networked media services such as Facebook, Instagram, WhatsApp, and Grindr have profoundly changed the ways in which people and organizations communicate and interact.
-Changes occur on the material level, with networked media technologies spreading quickly but unevenly across nations and the Globe.
-On a political level, active citizenship is increasingly intertwined with digital literacy and mediated forms of action.
-And socially, notions of private and public are reshaped as social networking sites become primary sites for the performance of identity and organisation of community.
+Networked media services have profoundly changed the ways in which people and organisations communicate and interact.
+Friends, families, colleagues and strangers are only as far away as a smartphone, and it has become commonly accepted to use the word "network" to characterize our relationships to everything from infrastructures to acquaintances to even whole societies.
+This implies fundamental changes to our society on material, political and social levels, as networked media technologies spreads quickly but unevenly across nations and the Globe, active citizenship is intertwined with mediated forms of action, and notions of private and public are reshaped as social networking sites become primary sites for the performance of identity and organisation of community.

-In this class, we will examine the effects of networked media and communication on such different areas of society.
-To learn how to make sense of this, we will read media and communication theories, and in order to think about what kinds of knowledge each theory produces, and apply them to case material.
+In this course, we will examine the effects of these developments on such different areas of our everyday lives.
+To learn how to make sense of this, we will read networked media and communication theories, and in order to think about what kinds of knowledge each theory produces, and apply them to case material.

 Formal prerequisitesThis course is part of the first semester in the bachelor's degree in Global Business Informatics.